FiV0/hooray/README.md

 * triple - generally refers to an [e a v] triple, sometimes also in a different order
 * pattern - refers to a non yet instantiated triple, could contain variables but does not have to
 * clause - more generally a where clause.
 Could be a triple but maybe also a different kind of clause.

+### Outlook
+Some possible directions and improvements of this repository.

+- implement some more join algorithms
+- use B-trees
+- create a test suite to compare different join algorithms
+- persistency
+- views (Differential Dataflow, Materialized views (see [relic](https://github.com/wotbrew/relic))

 ## License